Misch Implant Dentistry - Sarasota

 Are Dentures Right for You?

-• You need to replace several or all of your teeth
+- You need to replace multiple or all of your teeth

-• You don’t smoke or use tobacco products
+- You do not smoke or use tobacco products

-• You’re committed to attending regular teeth cleanings
+- You’re dedicated to maintaining regular dental cleanings

 Do Dentures Look Fake?